Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 15
 At the beginning of each new Royal Day, the Monarch collects taxes of 10% of each player's total IP, rounded down to the nearest whole point.
 The Royal Crier shall record the updated balances in the #dailycry.

+# Rule 16
+The Monarch may appoint, by public announcement, a person to act as Lord Justice.
+The Lord Justice shall write Adjudications to resolve disputes or ambiguities in rule interpretation.
+Adjudications shall be numbered sequentially starting at 1.
+If the Lord Justice fails to post an Adjudication within 72 hours of a request to do so from any player, they cease to be Lord Justice with immediate effect and the Monarch shall appoint their replacement.